alirezagoldoust/alopeyk/README.md

 http://127.0.0.1:8000/api/cost/?origin=35.75721789501081,2051.40967669493569&destination=35.746756453846,2051.37487729402636
 ```
 ### Adding order
-this request requires Athentication, and the user should be a customer
+this request requires Athentication, and the user should be a customer.
+Each user can have only one order at the time.
 ```
 api/addorder
 body: